dzinghan/starter-hugo-academic/content/random.md

 layout: staticpage
 ---

-## A bit more about me
+## A bit more about me :)
 <!-- I love bears such as Rilakkuma, Brown from LINE Friends, and Kumamon. -->

 <!-- My favorite games are *Mario Kart 8 Deluxe* and *Super Mario Odyssey*.
 I'm currently playing *Luigi's Mansion 3* and *Kirby and the Forgotten Land*.  -->
-I was born in Beijing, China (shoutout to 海淀区) but I've lived in Montreal, Canada for more than 15 years, from elementary to graduate school.
+I was born in Beijing, China and I have been living in Montreal, Canada for almost 20 years, from elementary to graduate school.
 <!-- however, people always recognize my beijing dialect when i speak chinese -->

 In my free time, I do a bit of everything.
-Tasting new cuisine, watching YouTube videos, looking at my next travel destination, window shopping, or even playing Nintendo games on my Switch (I play Mario Kart 8 Deluxe online and completed Odyssey and Mario 64).
+Tasting new cuisine, watching YouTube videos, looking at my next travel destination, window shopping, or even playing video games.

 My Instagram: @dzinghan

 ## Travel
 You can shoot me a message to talk about travels.
 I love tasting local cuisine, visiting attractions, and experiencing new cultures, from going on solo trips to simply visiting my extended family.
-I've been to 25 countries since 2022 (27 in my life).
+I've been to around 30 countries.
 If you have suggestions for cities/countries to visit feel free to share!

 <!-- a few past international trips (including conferences, excluding spontaneous day trips to ny/vermont):
 - beijing, tokyo, hong kong (with fam/solo, dec 23-jan 24)